kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/canary-release.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200210234559.png)

 1.2.
-Click **Create** in the pop-up window, then Bookinfo application has been deployed successfully, application components are listed in this following page, as well as the routes and hostname.
+Click **Create** in the pop-up window, then Bookinfo application will be deployed successfully, application components are listed in this following page, as well as the routes and hostname.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200210235159.png)